heyjumanji/Zeppelinbot-Setup-Guide/README.md

 # Thank you!!
 Thanks for reading and i hope this guide helps you abit if it does make sure star this repository. <3 Also make sure to follow me on GitHub!
-## Star ⭐
+## Star to love<3

-> You can also give this repository a star to show more people and they can use this repository and get some help!
+You can also give this repository a star to show more people and they can use this repository and get some help!

 ![startbanner](Assets/IMG_20220721_202937_054.jpg)

+## Contact
 > Also Make sure join JumanJi's Hub:

 [![Join our Discord server!](https://invidget.switchblade.xyz/fjAhHH6CFh)](https://discord.gg/fjAhHH6CFh)